mehrschwein/LD49_fallingFlamingo/README.md

 This repository contains the complete visual studio project for my LD49 entry.
 It's made using MonoGame with C#.

-if you want only the executable go "placeholder".
+if you want only the playable game go to https://github.com/mehrschwein/fallingFlamingo_portable